-(509) 764-3830 401 S. Balsam St. Moses Lake, WA 98837 Mon - Fri 10am-5pm, Sat 10am-4pm, Closed holidays
+(509) 764-3830 401 S. Balsam St. Moses Lake, WA 98837 Mon - Fri 10am-5pm, Sat 10am-4pm, Closed holidays FREE Admission

 The Moses Lake Museum & Art Center is dedicated to exploring the human and natural history of the Columbia Basin and celebrating the works of regional artists.
 They are a not-for-profit institution supported by the City of Moses Lake and museum members.
 The museum is a program of the City of Moses Lake Parks, Recreation & Cultural Services Department and housed in the Moses Lake Civic Center.
-Originally founded as the Adam East Museum in 1958, the museum is home to the Adam East Collection of Native American artifacts, local history exhibits, a fine art gallery, museum store and a giant Columbian Mammoth metal sculpture.
-FREE Admission.
+Originally founded as the Adam East Museum in 1958, the museum is home to local history exhibits, a fine art gallery, museum store, and a giant Columbian Mammoth metal sculpture.